 So, if you’re thinking cloud, you cannot do that without thinking mobile.
 And that means thinking alongside mobile app development to facilitate access to cloud services.
 It’s essential that you are able to build and deliver mobile applications that can reside in the cloud and reach users anywhere, anytime.

-While at it, be sure you understand enterprise mobile security and what it takes to maneuver the risks of cloud computing.
+While at it, be sure you understand enterprise mobile security and what it takes to maneuver the associated risks.
 With that, you’re good to run cloud computing without problems.

 There you have it: the list of the main skills you need to possess for the successful running and managing of cloud-based services.
 There could be more skills you need, such as business and financial skills, as they are necessary for building a business case for the profitable deployment of your cloud services.
 However, the skills listed here are the ones that made the cut based on how essential they are.